Sonnerz/project03-practical-python/README.md

 <a name="nav"></a>
 ### Navigation
-The navbar/info bar will be available to players at the top of the application.
+The navbar/info bar will be available to players at the top of the game application.
 It will provide navigation to the leader board, navigation to the start page and the identity of the player.